Analytic expressions for the steady-state current with finite extended reservoirs: Introduction

-These extended, auxiliary, or mesoscopic reservoir approaches are thus already mature enough to be applied to quantum transport.
+ERAs are thus already mature enough to be applied to quantum transport.
 However, it is clear that there are many issues that remain, some of which may hinder the application of these approaches or inadvertently lead to spurious results.
 Here, we will further develop the analytic and mathematical basis for using extended reservoirs for transport.
 Specifically, we will derive analytical expressions, within the ``proportional coupling'' scenario, for transport through non-interacting and many-body quantum impurities for arbitrary relaxation strength.
-We conjecture that these are the most general analytic results of this form.
+We conjecture that these are the most general analytic results of this form when relaxation is isomodal.
 We also examine the asymptotic limits.
 All of these expressions should be helpful in assessing and validating numerical implementations.
-Furthermore, we give a unified and simplified derivation of Landauer- and Meir-Wingreen-like formulas for the general solution of the extended reservoir quantum master equation.
+Furthermore, we give a unified and simplified derivation of the non-interacting and many-body solutions to the extended reservoir quantum master equation.
 This includes an alternative approach of treating the Markovian relaxation directly within the Keldysh formalism (where previously Green's functions were computed directly from the Markovian equation of motion).
-We will discuss how these approaches with Markovian relaxation limit -- in both non-interacting and many-body cases -- to the relaxation-free Landauer and Meir-Wingreen formulas, respectively (note that non-Markovian relaxation already obeys exactly a Landauer or Meir-Wingreen formula at finite relaxation).
+We will discuss how these approaches with Markovian relaxation limit---in both non-interacting and many-body cases---to the relaxation-free Landauer and Meir-Wingreen formulas, respectively (note that non-Markovian relaxation already obeys exactly a Landauer or Meir-Wingreen formula at finite relaxation).

 The outline of this article is as follows: In Sec.~\ref{sec:Summary}, we provide a brief summary of the main results, specifically the expressions for the steady-state current for many-body and non-interacting systems, the analytical expressions for proportional coupling, and the asymptotic expressions in the same scenario.
 We will also note which equations appear twice in this paper so the correspondence is clear.
 In Sec.~\ref{sec:Background}, we provide the connection between the Lindblad master equation with relaxation for many-body systems and the driven Liouville-von Neumann equation (DLvN) for non-interacting systems.
 In Sec.~\ref{sec:Current}, we provide a unified, general solution for Markovian and non-Markovian relaxation, and many-body and non-interacting systems, for the steady-state current.
 In Sec.~\ref{sec:PC}, we examine the solution in proportional coupling and derive a fully analytic result for finite reservoirs.
 In Sec.~\ref{sec:Asymp}, we present the asymptotic analyses.
 These results and calculations give a comprehensive and, we hope, accessible treatment of the steady-state current within extended reservoir approaches to quantum transport.